tpaster/tpaster/README.md

 Hi, I'm Terra.
 I am a Master's student at ASU for Computer Science.
 Other than pursuing my degree I am an independent software engineer with a love of programming.

-When I am not coding I enjoy meditating 🧘‍♀️, spending time in nature 🌳, and globe-trotting 🌎.
+When I am not coding I enjoy meditating 🧘‍♀️, spending time in nature 🌳, and reading 📕.

 ## 🖥️ Projects
 * Stock Trading News Alert SMS